Pacific Northwest Drought Status Update - September 21, 2018

 - Unhealthy levels of smoke from wildfires have delayed the harvest of orchard fruits.

 - The 8-14 Day Outlook shows a greater chance of below-normal precipitation across the region.
 Above-normal temperatures are expected for nearly the entire PNW, except for the northeastern corner of ID for which near-normal temperatures are forecasted.

 - The NOAA Climate Prediction Center 3-Month Temperature and Precipitation Outlooks indicate higher probabilities for warmer- and drier-than-normal conditions over most of the region.
 This is reflected in the September 20, 2018 U.S. Seasonal Drought Outlook which shows drought is likely to persist or develop across most of WA and OR, along the ID/OR border, and in the panhandle along the MT border.
 There is a chance drought will improve along the WA and OR coast.

 - After peaking in August, significant fire potential is expected to stay above normal for southwest and central OR, central WA, and southwest ID, going back to normal by October.

 - There are increasing chances for El Niño conditions during fall and winter which tilts the odds toward warmer- and drier-than-normal conditions through the winter in the Pacific Northwest.

-Drought Status Updates will be issued in the future as conditions evolve.
-Drought and Climate Outlook Webinars are offered for regional Drought Early Warning Systems, more information can be found here.
-Register for the October 22, 2018, PNW Webinar here.
+Drought status updates will be issued in the future as conditions evolve.
+Drought and Climate Outlook Webinars are offered for regional drought early warning systems (DEWS).